 Head over to your LinkedIn profile right now, and be honest with yourself: how does it look?
-How does your work history and education appear?
+How do your work history and education appear?
 What kind of photo are you using?
 And most importantly, what does it say about you in that short, sweet, beautiful summary section on your profile?

 When most people use the Internet, they don’t read text line-by-line, they scan.
 When recruiters are looking to hire folks on LinkedIn, they also scan.
 I hate to break this to you, but almost no one is excited about reading through your entire life story, they’re quickly scanning through your background for bits and pieces that might be relevant for the role they’re hiring for.

-A good candidate has a good LinkedIn profile summary.
+A good candidate has a good LinkedIn summary.
 Lucky for you, we have the perfect LinkedIn summary template, just waiting to be downloaded.

 Ready to craft one?
 Let's learn how to write an exceptional LinkedIn summary!

-Tips To Creating An Effective LinkedIn Summary
+Tips For Creating An Effective LinkedIn Summary